bioc/spbtest5/README.md

-# spbtest3
+# spbtest5
 Test package for the Single Package Builder

-Note: This package has 3 alternate branches from 'master'
+Note: This package has 3 alternate branches from default

 1. runERROR